THAMER-22/ALLAM-RHALA/README.md

 ### Environment Setup

-Create a `.env` file with the following configurations:
+A `.env` file with the following configurations:

 ```env
 # IBM Watson Configurations